 College Hearing Panel - A hearing body comprised of students, faculty and staff established to hear and resolve a case.

 College Official- Includes any person employed by the College performing assigned administrative or professional responsibilities, which includes staff, paraprofessionals and security officers.

 College Premises- Includes all land, buildings, facilities and other property in the possession of, or owned, used or controlled by the College including, adjacent streets and sidewalks.
 The term “College Premises” also applies to study abroad sites and international programs.

-Faculty Member- Any person hired by the College to conduct classroom activities.
+Faculty Member/Instructor- Any person hired by the College to provide instruction to students.

 Guests/Visitor- Any individual (student or non-student) that is not assigned to live in the particular room/apartment where there is an alleged violation.
 All guests of first year students must be issued guest passes, which they are required to carry at all times.

 Keys- Is defined as keys, identification cards, or any other technology or equipment used to gain entry or limit access.

 Release of Education Records to a Third Party- A form that a student may sign to give permission to the Office of Student Conduct or designee to discuss or release the student’s behavioral or student conduct records to persons indicated on the form.

-Student-Includes all persons taking courses at the College or online, both full time and part time, pursuing undergraduate and graduate studies.
+Student-Includes all persons taking courses at the College or online, both full time and part time, pursuing undergraduate, graduate, and adult studies.
 Persons who are not officially enrolled for a particular term but who have a continuing relationship with the College are considered students.

 Student Organization- Includes all organizations, both graduate and undergraduate who have complied with or are in process of complying with the requirements for chartering and are officially recognized by the College and/or funded through Student Government Association.

 Vice President for Student Affairs- Is that person designated by the President of the College to be responsible for the administration of the Code of Student Conduct.

-Witness(es)-Include but are not limited to any person who can provide a firsthand account of details regarding the incident.
+Witness(es)-Includes but not limited to any person who can provide a firsthand account of details regarding the incident.